VINNAPAS® EP 701K (NJG)

-VINNAPAS® EP 701K (NJG) is especially suitable for the application in cigarette glue due to its low formaldehyde, low free VAM residue and extremely low benzene and its homologues contents.
+VINNAPAS® EP 701K (NJG) is especially suitable for the application of low formaldehyde, low free VAM residue and extremely low benzene and its homologues contents.

 The low Tg and excellent adhesion to plastic substrates make VINNAPAS® EP 701K (NJG) especially useful in bonding PVC film to particle board, where the low water content reduces swelling of the wood due to its protection by polyvinyl alcohol.
 The excellent adhesion to difficult-to-bond surfaces shown by the dispersion is very useful in laminating films such as polyester, poly (ethylene terephthalate), poly (vinylidene chloride) and polystyrene to coated or uncoated papers.
 The rapid setting speed of VINNAPAS® EP 701K (NJG) makes it very useful in high-speed packaging applications.
 The high-solids content is also important in bookbinding.
 The clear film and excellent adhesion of the dispersion are important in film overlay laminating.
 Typical application fields of VINNAPAS® EP 701K (NJG) are as follows: